MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 > [!NOTE]
 > The Mixed Reality OpenXR Runtime will shortly be available to all Windows Mixed Reality end users through the Mixed Reality Portal app.

-### Support for Windows 10 October 2018 Update

-If you're running the Windows 10 May 2019 Update (1903) and followed the steps above, you should be ready to develop OpenXR applications for Windows Mixed Reality!

-If you're not able to [upgrade your development PC to the May 2019 Update](https://www.microsoft.com/en-us/software-download/windows10), you can set up your Windows 10 October 2018 Update (1809) PC for development by following one more step:

-1. Follow the steps above to get started with OpenXR on your desktop PC.
-1. To set the Mixed Reality OpenXR Runtime as your system's active OpenXR runtime, install the [Mixed Reality OpenXR Developer Compatibility Pack](https://aka.ms/openxr-compat).

-> [!WARNING]
-> Although Windows 10 October 2018 Update (1809) can be used when developing your OpenXR applications, the Windows 10 May 2019 Update (1903) is the minimum requirement for end users to use OpenXR with Windows Mixed Reality.
-You may experience lower performance or other issues when running your OpenXR app on the October 2018 Update.
-It is strongly recommended that you upgrade your development PC to the Windows 10 May 2019 Update (1903).

 ## Building a sample OpenXR app